+When teaching mathematics, we are concerned to maximise the development of all children.
 We recognise that some children have special educational needs.
 To ensure access to the Numeracy curriculum we use a variety of teaching and learning strategies, which match tasks to ability.
-Support and scaffolding is given in such a way that SEND pupils still access the main teaching within daily lessons.
 We address specific concerns through assessment and planned intervention.
 We have resources in school, which support the teaching of children with special educational needs.
 These complement the materials provided by teachers and the provision in the school schemes for supporting and reinforcing learning.

 For those children who are disadvantaged children, we look to make sure that our teaching concentrates on their development where possible.
-This could be through specific interventions bespoke to their needs or in class support where required.
-Additional opportunities to be involved in maths outside the school are also an area where disadvantaged pupils can be targeted to ensure they experience wider opportunities with the subject.
-In addition, we also provide significant challenge for the more able pupils in each class, to ensure their potential is reached.
-Staff aim to deepen their understanding of mathematical ideas and concepts to ensure that it is not only their fluency skills that are advanced, but their reasoning and thinking skills too.
+This could be through specific interventions be poke to their needs or in class support where required.

+In addition, we should also provide significant challenge for the more able pupils in each class, to ensure their potential is reached.